mzhang28/blog/content/posts/2021-06-17-tracking-links.md

 ```

 Where does it go?
 Wikipedia?
 Piratebay?
 There's only one way to find out: by
-making a request to that server, thereby giving up information about the time,
+making a request to that server, giving up information about the time, place,
-place, client, OS, and all sorts of other information that greedy data
+client, OS, and all sorts of other information that greedy data collection
-collection companies are waiting to snatch up.
+companies are waiting to snatch up.

 Of course, regular users notice nothing: these links are usually hidden behind
 buttons, text, or even the original URL itself.
 Once they click it, the website